waynemak/WormChart/README.md

 #WormChart

 It's a chart that looks like a worm.
-It's a health gauge/meter that exposes a JS API for changing its value and animates smoothly between values.
+Simple jQuery Plugin that generates a horizontal pie chart style graph.

 **Checkout an example [here](https://waynemak.github.com/wormchart)**